 I spent a month during Summer 2014 working as an archives intern at the San Francisco Zen Center with nine other UW students.
 Our goal was to archive and digitize the Zen Center's historical documents.
 We worked with the Bancroft Library at UC Berkeley where the Zen Center Collection will be housed.
 To gain a better understanding of the organization, we lived and worked with the Zen Center community and followed Zen Buddhist practices.

-Currently, I live in Tokyo working part-time as an English teacher in junior high schools around the city while pursuing my MLIS through the University of Washington.
 In my free time, I enjoy traveling and exploring new places, cooking, watching movies, and relaxing in cafés.
 I'm a voracious reader, but especially love sci-fi, fantasy and young adult fiction.
 True to the librarian stereotype, I love cats and sometimes wear my hair in a bun.

 Please feel free to contact me at email@example.com